This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-- 1 cup chocolate chips + more for topping
+• 1 cup chocolate chips + more for topping , 190 grams + extra for topping

 Instructions

-- Mash Banana: Mash banana on a cutting board and set aside.
+• Mash Banana: Mash banana on a cutting board and measure out your 1 cup/230 grams and set aside.

-- Bake: Pour the batter into greased loaf pan.
+• Bake: Pour the batter into greased loaf pan.
 Top with an extra sprinkle of chocolate chips.
-Bake for 60-70 minutes.
-When done, the bread will be deep golden brown and a toothpick inserted into the outside will come out clean, and will have some moist crumbs or come out clean when inserted into the center.
+Insert a butter knife into the batter and drag it down the center – this helps make that nice crack on top of the loaf (don't worry if the line isn't super visible).
+Bake for 60-67 minutes.
+When done, the bread will be deep golden brown and a toothpick inserted into the center will have moist crumbs.
+Place the loaf pan on a wire rack, and immediately lift the bread out (using the parchment paper) and place it on the wire rack.

-- Serve + Store: Enjoy while warm!
+• Serve + Store: Slice in immediately!
+This is absolutely amazing fresh from the oven.
 Slather on some butter and you're in business.
 Cover leftovers tightly and store at room temp for 3-4 days or in the fridge for 6-7 days.

 Notes